Iran–Turkey relations: Rivalry

-Turkey's expanding geopolitical influence has come at the expense of Iran's diminishing role, particularly in regions of mutual interest, according to Dalay.
+Turkey's expanding geopolitical influence has come at the expense of Iran's diminishing role, particularly in regions of mutual interest.
 In South Caucasus Turkey's direct support for Azerbaijan in the Nagorno-Karabakh conflict has shifted the regional balance.
-Turkey's strengthened role, coupled with Russia's dominance, has left Iran with reduced influence in this strategically significant area according to the article.
+Turkey's strengthened role, coupled with Russia's dominance, has left Iran with reduced influence in this strategically significant area.
 Turkey's growing ties with Sunni actors in Lebanon are interpreted by Dalay as a potential challenge to Iran-backed Hezbollah, part of a broader Turkish effort to counter Iranian influence across the Middle East.

-In northwestern Syria, according to Dalay, the dynamics of the Astana trio (Russia, Turkey, and Iran) have marginalized Iran.
+In northwestern Syria, the dynamics of the Astana trio (Russia, Turkey, and Iran) have marginalized Iran.
 Discussions about Idlib were a bilateral affair between Russia and Turkey, bypassing Iran.
-This signals a narrowing space for Iran to shape the outcomes in Syria according to Dalay.
-According to Dalay, Turkey asserted its position alongside Russia following the waning of Iranian power in the region.
+This signals a narrowing space for Iran to shape the outcomes in Syria.
+Turkey asserted its position alongside Russia following the waning of Iranian power in the region.

-According to the New Lines Magazine, Turkey used the Arab spring as an opportunity to reassert themselves in previous spheres of influence.
+Turkey used the Arab spring as an opportunity to reassert themselves in previous spheres of influence.
 The Turks exploited strife within Sunni communities to assert themselves within.
-The New Lines Magazine described the rivalry in the middle east shifting from Iran vs Saudia Arabia to Iran vs Turkey.
+The New Lines Magazine described the rivalry in the middle east shifting from Iran vs Saudi Arabia to Iran vs Turkey.

-According to New Lines Magazine, in the 2020s Iran perceived Turkey as a growing threat to its regional influence.
+in the 2020s Iran perceived Turkey as a growing threat to its regional influence.
 In the early 2020s Iran held major influence over territories once controlled by Turkey, reversing centuries-old dynamics from the Ottoman-Safavid rivalry.
 Iran's strategy prioritizes maintaining its foothold in Syria and leveraging Kurdish separatism in northern Iraq to counter Turkey's expansionist ambitions.